- You Can’t Be Financially Secure Without These 10 Products

 If you’re married, each spouse should have a separate will, AARP says.

 Get an attorney’s help if you have substantial assets or a legally complex personal or financial situation.
-CNBC lists a few other situations when an attorney’s help is advisable.

 Use your will to name guardians for those under your care, including children and pets.
 Designate any assets you are leaving for their care.